Low Entropy and the Mean Curvature Flow with Surgery: Introduction.

-Foundational results in this direction concerning self shrinkers include the paper \cite{CIMW}, where the self shrinking sphere is first classified as the closed self shrinker of lowest entropy (in fact, our result is an improvement on theorem 0.6 in their paper).
+Foundational results in this direction concerning self shrinkers include the paper \cite{CIMW} of Colding, Minicozzi, Ilmanen, and White, where the self shrinking sphere is first classified as the closed self shrinker of lowest entropy (in fact, our result is an improvement on theorem 0.6 in their paper).
 A more recent result is due to Hershkovits and White \cite{HW}, where a rigidity theorem for self shrinkers relating entropy and topological type is given and which plays an important role in the proof of our application - their result in fact says that a self shrinker with the above entropy bound is weakly homotopic to a sphere. $ $

 The structure of the article is as follows: first we give preliminary information on the mean curvature flow with surgery and Colding and Minicozzi's entropy, then we describe the proof of theorem 1.1 above.
 Next the application to low entropy self shrinkers is described.
-We end with some concluding remarks about future avenues of investigation and a supplementary appendix justifying the need for the roundabout construction of the ``low entropy'' surgery cap. $ $
+We end with some concluding remarks about future avenues of investigation and a supplementary appendix justifying the roundabout construction of the ``low entropy'' surgery cap. $ $

 $\textbf{Acknowledgements:}$ The authors are indebted to Jacob Bernstein, the second named author's advisor, who encouraged them to investigate applications of their flow with surgery to self shrinkers of low entropy.
 They also thank Or Hershkovits for pointing out a mistake in an earlier draft and his helpful comments concerning theorem 1.4, and Longzhi Lin for discussions concerning his paper.
 The first named author additionally thanks his advisor, Richard Schoen, for his support.
+Finally they thank the referee for their careful reading and insightful questions which helped improve the exposition of this article.